 With tempting blended drinks available at coffee shops everywhere, you may be adding unnecessary calories to your breakfast without even realizing it.
 Your “coffee” could be over 500 calories, especially if you’re adding whipped cream!
 Flavored lattes and other specialty drinks are also filled with sugar syrup and calories from milk.
 Those drinks are great as an occasional treat, but stick to plain coffee for your daily caffeine fix to cut back on sugar and fat.
 Black coffee is essentially calorie-free.
 It may take a little while to get used to black (or lightly sweetened) coffee, but coffee lovers swear by it!
 You’ll also save a bit of money (and ordering verbiage) on simple coffee drinks, so your wallet will thank you.

 Many fruit juices are packed with added sugar, but fruit juice itself is naturally very sweet.
 Juicing is a current health fad, but some nutritionists advise that too much juice — even “healthier” options like green juice — can overload your breakfast with sugar without adding any fiber.
-Swapping juice for water is probably the best choice – you can add some cut fruit to give it some great fruit flavor.
+Swapping juice (or soda) for water is probably the best choice – you can add some cut fruit to give it some great fruit flavor.
 You can also try making homemade (moderately sized) fruit smoothies.
 Make sure your smoothie doesn’t have any added sugar or juice concentrates: try whole fruit blended with yogurt or milk, and amp up the nutritional benefits with flax, chia seeds, or nut butter.
 Remember that all of those extra ingredients (especially milk & nut butter) have calories in themselves, so when in doubt just go with fruit!

 Fast food is convenient and easy to grab, but a greasy egg sandwich is not usually the best choice for a healthy breakfast.
-Try a homemade alternative — whole grain toast, scrambled eggs, sauteed spinach, and a sprinkle of cheese.
+Try a homemade alternative — whole-grain toast, scrambled eggs, sauteed spinach, and a sprinkle of cheese.
 If you do need to get food on the go, most fast-food restaurants have healthier options available.
 Avoid fried foods when possible, and check posted calorie counts for the least bad options.
 Again, black coffee, tea or water are the best low-calorie drink options.

 You may have grown up eating a bowl of sweet, crunchy cereal every morning, but now that you’re grown you can find a better option.
 Look for choices in the cereal aisle that have less sugar and more fiber.
 They’ll help you feel more full, and are generally more nutritious.
 You can also make your own granola and control exactly what goes in it.
 Top your homemade goodness with yogurt and berries for a complete breakfast.
 Many “boring” cereals can be made into tasty treats by adding cut fruit or other healthy treats.